 We study the ecological, evolutionary, and within-host dynamics of RNA viruses using quantitative approaches.
 These quantitative approaches include the development and simulation of mathematical models, as well as statistically fitting these models to data.
 We further incorporate phylogenetic analyses into our studies to characterize observed patterns of viral evolution.
-Our focus is on viruses affecting humans, particularly influenza, norovirus, and dengue.
+Our focus is on viruses affecting humans, particularly SARS-CoV-2, influenza, and norovirus.

 Our research program spans several general topics of inquiry: